Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Supplementary information

+In the V-cells, the aligning layer favouring orthogonal alignment of conventional nematic phases is not sufficient to achieve the orthogonal alignment in the N$_{\rm{F}}$ phase.
+For the morphological studies isotropic 0.3~wt$\%$ nanoplatelet/N$_{\rm{F}}$ hybrid-LC was filled into V-cells and quenched to the N$_{\rm{F}}$ phase in \qty{0.5}{\tesla} homogenous magnetic field perpendicular to the substrate surface.
+The nanoplatelet/N$_{\rm{F}}$ hybrids exhibit even more complex and various morphologies resulted from the competition between the aligning interactions, bulk elasticity and the distortions introduced by the nanoparticles.
+Large disordered (Fig.~\ref{fig:SIp1}a), grainy (Fig.~\ref{fig:SIp1}b), striped (Fig.~\ref{fig:SIp1}c) and uniform domains (Fig.~\ref{fig:SIp1}d,e) were observed.
+Similarly to the P-cells, the grainy texture consists of disclination lines which are responsive to magnetic fields in the range of \qty{100}{\milli\tesla}.
+Some domains, however, did not show any magnetic response as in (Fig.~\ref{fig:SIp1}a, b) suggesting assembly of the nanoplatelets in the non-magnetic (antiparallel) fashion.

-For the morphological studies isotropic 0.3~wt$\%$ mNP/N$_{\rm{F}}$ hybrid-LC was filled into V-cells and quenched to the N$_{\rm{F}}$ phase in \qty{0.5}{\tesla} homogenous magnetic field (MF) perpendicular to the substrate surface.
-In some areas (Figure \ref{fig:SIp1}c-f) grainy structures, in other areas stripe-like patterns of disclination lines (Figure \ref{fig:SIp1}g) could be observed.
-In thicker cells the texture is dominated by a grainy structure of disclination lines.
-Additionally, outside the ITO-covered section of the cell, uniform regions about \qty{20}{\micro\meter} in size were formed.
-Director changes were observed upon exposure to \qty{100}{\milli\tesla} MF as in textures displayed in Fig.~\ref{fig:SIp1}b-d and g.
-However, there were no visible texture changes in case of Fig.~\ref{fig:SIp1}a, e, f.
-In the disclination-free areas of Fig.~\ref{fig:SIp1}h repeated application of a horizontal magnetic field of opposite signs alters the transmitted light intensity ($I$) and shifts the domain borders (Fig.~\ref{fig:SIp1}i).
-After the removal of the MF, the texture relaxes to a state different from the initial one.
-To explore the effect of the horizontal MF, $I$ was measured in several regions of different domains at different orientation of the crossed polarisers.
-Fig.~\ref{fig:SIp2} shows the intensity profiles with and without MF.
-The results show that without MF (Fig.~\ref{fig:SIp2}a) director $\mathbf{n}$ varies domain by domain.
-However, application of the MF (Fig.~\ref{fig:SIp2}b) has an ordering effect, since most of the intensity profiles almost coincide with intensity maxima at \qty{0}{\degree} and \qty{90}{\degree}, i.e. when the external field is aligned along one of the polarisers.
+Magnetically responsive regions with uniform patches on a \qty{20}{\micro\meter} scale were formed typically outside the ITO-electrode area of the cell.
+Such regions were not observed in P-cells.
+In these disclination-free areas of Fig.~\ref{fig:SIp1}d repeated application of a horizontal magnetic field of opposite signs alters the transmitted light intensity ($I$) and shifts the domain borders (Fig.~\ref{fig:SIp1}e).
+After the removal of the magnetic field, the texture relaxes to a state different from the initial one.
+To explore the effect of the horizontal magnetic field, $I$ was measured in several regions of different domains at different orientation of the crossed polarisers.
+Fig.~\ref{fig:SIp2} shows the intensity profiles with and without magnetic field.
+The results show that without magnetic field (Fig.~\ref{fig:SIp2}a) director $\mathbf{n}$ varies domain by domain.
+However, application of the magnetic field (Fig.~\ref{fig:SIp2}b) has an ordering effect, since most of the intensity profiles almost coincide with intensity maxima at \qty{0}{\degree} and \qty{90}{\degree}, i.e. when the external field is aligned along one of the polarisers.

-\subsection{Supplementary Note 3.
-Optical response of Type 1 domain of mNP/N$_{\rm{F}}$ hybrid confined to 2.5~\textmu m P-cell to external magnetic field.}
+\subsection{Supplementary Note 5.
+Optical response of Type 1 domain of nanoplatelet/N$_{\rm{F}}$ hybrid confined to 2.5~\textmu m P-cell to external magnetic field.}